It’s been cold and rainy here all month-long. We even had frost in the mornings last week!

 The cucumber sandwiches were perfect with the spinach and parsley.

-Watercress is more traditional, but I couldn’t find any.
+Watercress is more traditional, but I couldn’t find any this week.

 I used a dab of the cream cheese spread for almond glue, but mayonnaise works fine too.